bsc-wdc/dislib/docs/source/user-guide.rst

 Most estimators in dislib process ds-arrays in blocks of rows (or samples).
-This means that the optimal block size when using these estimators might be to have as many *rectangular* blocks as available processors.
+This means that the optimal block size when using these estimators might be to have as many *horizontal* blocks as available processors.
 For example, in a computer with 4 processors, K-means (and other similar estimators) will usually fit a 100x100 ds-array faster using blocks of size 25x100 than using blocks of size 50x50, even though the number of blocks is 4 in